usmanwardag/research_buddy/CONTRIBUTING.md

 # **Contributing to Research Buddy** 👍

 Thank you so much for taking an interest in contributing!
-We are looking forward to contributions that will enable lesser human intervention!!
+We are delighted when people want to contribute to Research Buddy!
 There are many ways to contribute to this project!

 ## **How Can I Contribute?** 🤔 :